 Status: This topic is incorporated in the Strategic Planning process and does not apply to the Market Design Initiatives Catalogue.
 Market Initiatives related to GHG policy will be included in the catalogue as they arise.

-Normalization of Standards of the Sale of RA Transmission and Generation Across Interties (N)
+Normalization of Standards of the Sale of RA Transmission and Generation Across Interties

 There are a variety of issues that complicate the import of RA, energy and ancillary services from the Northwest and other adjacent control areas.
 Some of these issues are the timing of transaction (T-20 vs. T-75), variations in the treatment of firm energy, and the withholding of unused transmission.
 These problems are the backdrop for the more obvious problems around the import of intermittent resources, the exchange of scheduling Information and intertie transfer capability.
 This issue involves the ISO taking several steps toward normalizing transactions between control areas.
 First, a regional definition for characteristics of standard transactions and terms should be sought.
 Second MRTU design should accommodate those regionally defined transactions.
 Finally, a general agreement enabling the long term access to and reservation of transmission in the regional context (i.e. across ties) should be found.